 For ages, paper stars were made around the holidays to hang from the Christmas tree.
 But they are also unique as shower and wedding favors.
 A decorative and a lasting memento for guests to take home.
 Paper strips are available in many colors to coordinate with the occasion.

-If you are giving stars as gifts, you might want to include a card.
-I created a FREE printable for you with a place for the recipient’s name on the front, a little history about the stars on the inside and storage suggestions on the back.
+For holiday gift-giving, I created a printable card to include with your stars.
+If you are giving stars as gifts, you can include a card with a place for the recipient’s name on the front, a little history about the stars on the inside and storage suggestions on the back.
 Get your printable by clicking German Folded Paper Stars Gift Card.

 Note: In my original tutorial post, I suggest waxing the paper stars.
 I would continue to do this especially for the stars used outside for holiday decorating.
 I do not plan waxing the metallic stars because they are lovely as is but I won’t be using them outside.

 How to Wax Paper German Stars